jarvispact/nope/docs/blog-post-get-schwifty/post.md

     when,
     error: (input: I) => {
         const { code, message, details } = error(input);
-        return err('string', code, message, {
+        return {
+            schema: 'string' as const,
+            code,
+            message,
+            details: {
                 provided: {
                     type: typeof input,
                     value: input,
                 },
                 constraint: details,
-        });
             },
+        };
+    },
 });

 type Constraint = ReturnType<typeof stringConstraint>;
 ```

-the `err` function is just a simple helper function, to ensure a certain shape of error object.
-You can specify a condition or check via the `when` function and a error constructor that will be called if your `when` function returns true.
+You can specify a check via the `when` function and a error constructor that will be called if your `when` function returns true.
 Now we can use this function to create all sorts of string constraints, like:

 - check if the input string has some minimum length
 - check if the input string does not exceed some maximum length